 One other Standard that often applies to electricians is, 1915 Subpart F, Standard 1915.84 – Working alone (General Working Conditions).
 Although this standard is aimed specifically at shipyard workers, it does apply to lone workers across all industries.

 How To Keep Lone Working Electricians Safe

 In order to enhance safety and protect electricians, there needs to be a company-wide focus on health and safety.
 Workers need to carry out risk assessments and follow company safety policies and employers need to implement and ensure OSHA requirements are being followed.

-One way to do this is to use a lone worker safety app that allows workers to check in at regular intervals and request help if they need it.
+One way to do this is to use an employee monitoring safety app that allows workers to check in at regular intervals and request help if they need it.
 The system should have GPS capabilities that can locate a worker if they are out on a job and fail to check-in.

-Ok Alone is a lone worker solution designed for users and administrators which has been optimised for laptops, desktops, smartphones and tablets.
+Ok Alone is an employee tracking and lone worker solution designed for users and administrators which has been optimised for laptops, desktops, smartphones and tablets.
 The solution has many features that benefit those in the electrics industry, but especially the Help button, High-risk timer and man down function.

 Top Three Features of a Lone Worker App for Electricians

-Here are 3 features that electrications would find useful in their lone worker app:
+Here are 3 features that electricians would find useful in their safety monitoring app:

 Man Down Protection

 The Man down feature has the capability to alert a fellow worker, supervisor or call centre personnel if there has been no movement from a worker within a set length of time.
 This could help indicate if an electrician has been involved in an accident.
 The feature alerting management that there has been an incident means the injured party will not have to wait for the next shift to start or for someone to notice they are missing, before being found.